yousssefsassi/Angualr_Spring_Boot_App/README.md

-this is a full-stack application using Angular and Spring Boot
+This is a full-stack sales application using Angular and Spring Boot